 In order to receive your FULL deposit, the rental property has to meet its initial condition prior to you moving in, of course – with some fair wear and tear applied, but generally – as if you’ve never been there.
 Although your landlord CAN NOT bully you to hire a professional company, some will try to mislead you in order to guarantee themselves a clean property, they can afterwards immediately list back for rent.

-Depending on how big the property is, I would advise you to start a good two weeks ahead, so you don’t rush nor push yourself too hard.
+Depending on how big the property is, I would advise you to start a good two weeks ahead, so you don’t rush nor push yourself too hard, not to mention if you need to move out of the house fast!

 Tip 2: Go through your move-in inventory report.